 Figure 22.
-For the first time, we have visualized the structural properties of galaxies in the semi-analytic models.
+MRObs visualisation of the structural properties of galaxies as predicted by the semi-analytic model.
 In the left panel we show the stellar mass versus SFR diagram for galaxies between z = 1.5 and z = 2.5 made directly from the lightcone catalog.
-In the panel on the right, we show the actual postage stamp image of each galaxy indicating its appearance in mock HST data (the image stamps are drawn from our mock 9 filter color-composite image based on the HST/ERS survey).
-Quiescent objects that lie below the main star-forming sequence appear both redder and more compared to objects on the star-formation sequence.
-The colors, sizes and structural properties of these galaxy images can now be directly compared to similar galaxies in real data for a more accurate comparison.
+In the panel on the right, we show the actual morphologies of the galaxies as predicted by the SAM by showing $1'' \times 1''$ postage stamps extracted from a simulated HST image (the image stamps were taken from a mock B{435} , i{775} , H{160} colour-composite image based on the HST/ERS survey).
+Quiescent objects that lie below the main star-forming sequence appear both redder and more compact compared to objects on the star-formation sequence.
+The colours, sizes and structural properties of these type of galaxy images can be compared directly to those of galaxies found in real data.